 Instructions on Making Breastmilk Jewellery: Part 1 of 4

 Making and selling breastmilk jewellery is so much more than the preservation, drying and suspending of the milk powder.
 You need to be willing to devote time, money, space and an awful lot of emotional resources to the craft.
 It will be time away from your own children at first, you will get very emotional clients, and at times things will just feel like they’re not going right.
 But in the end you can have a business that will support your family, one you can do at home and not worry about leaving them every day.

-People message me all the time to say, “I just want to make something for myself”, to which I reply that it’s in fact cheaper to pay a professional, such as Precious By Kerry (a really good friend who makes gorgeous jewellery) to make a piece for you, or at least buy a DIY breastmilk kit like this one on Etsy.
+People message me all the time to say, “I just want to make something for myself”, to which I reply that it’s in fact cheaper to pay a professional, such as Precious By Kerry (a really good friend who makes gorgeous jewellery) to make a piece for you, but you could also buy one of our all-in-one breastmilk jewellery DIY kits here!

 Previously the most secretive craft in the world, the art of making breastmilk jewellery has been opened wide to the mums and artists (and dads and doulas) who want to preserve human milk without wasting a fortune in unnecessary equipment.
 I’ve learnt that true art is about inspiration and the sharing of skills and I believe that no business ever failed by helping another.
 In the thousands of craft groups and forums out there, no other community pretends theirs it’s a skill that only a few can master.
 People help one another in almost every craft on the planet and I don’t see why breastmilk preservation should be any different.
 I’m not going to tell you how to do it, it’s not a full method, just tips!
 One method will work for one artist and not for another, I don’t want anyone to turn around and blame me if they struggle with any part of the preservation or drying process.
 You still need to work hard and experiment.